GeospatialPython/pyshp/README.md

 		>>> ['%.3f' % coord for coord in shape]
 		['-122.471', '37.787']

-In most cases, however, if you need to more than just type or bounds checking, you may want to convert the geometry to the more human-readable [GeoJSON format](http://geojson.org), where lines and polygons are grouped for you:
+In most cases, however, if you need to do more than just type or bounds checking, you may want to convert the geometry to the more human-readable [GeoJSON format](http://geojson.org), where lines and polygons are grouped for you: